 The first week in September also offers a very unique opportunity to harvest a trophy whitetail buck still in velvet while seeing bucks in their respected bachelor groups.
 Lots of bucks will be traveling to the food sources well before sunset which can give hunters a excellent chance to see multiple mature bucks in the same evening pass by their stands.
-This is an awesome time to hunt big bucks before they become less visible and a little harder to pattern the biggest bucks on these bow hunting only ranches.
+This is an awesome time to hunt big bucks before they become less visible and a little harder to pattern the biggest bucks.
 Usually this is most evident towards late October into early November just before the rut kicks into high gear.

 Late September hunts still offer some fantastic hunting as they are under very limited pressure and are feeding heavily in preparation for the upcoming winter months and the rut that coincides with it in November.
 We rotate ranches and areas within ranches to keep fresh hunting areas for clients coming through September.
 Some of these areas are getting hunted for the first time all season well after opening day.
 Archery hunting in Montana during this time of the year you'll experience cooler temperatues, new bucks showing up, Fall colors on the Aspen leaves, and great whitetail deer bow hunting!
 The atmosphere in September while setting on stand here in Montana reaches a all time high when you start seeing whitetails pile onto the food sources long before the sun starts to set.
 Actually, most of our late September weeks are full of repeat customer's, which says a lot about that time period for bow hunting here in Montana.
 We have harvested some truly impressive Pope and Young whitetails during late September.

 Nearly all of our September hunts take place on field edges and within travel corridors between feeding and bedding areas.
 This allows us to hunt mature bucks without entering into their core bedding areas and educating them.
 Once a mature buck knows he is being hunted, he is almost un-harvestable until the urge of breeding brings him back out in daylight hours again.
 We have stands on each ranch that allow us very productive early season success for our archery hunters.
-On average, most of our September hunters are seeing 15 to 75 whitetails each day.
+Most of our September hunters are seeing lots of whitetails each day.
 Opportunities at quality bucks are very good at this time of year.
 This is not a guaranteed hunt as these whitetails are wild, free roaming deer in their natural environment.
 However, this is truly a fantastic time to enjoy the Montana outdoor hunting experience like you‘ve never seen before.

 The weather is usually comfortable with some days very warm and others cool.
 The morning temperatures can average from 10 - 40 degrees with mid day temperatures from 40 - 85 degrees.
 So bring clothing in layers so you can more easily change with the conditions.
 Early September can bring all kinds of unpredictable weather which sometimes hinders deer movement with severe thunderstorms and hotter than normal temperatures.
 Full moon mornings can be tough with food sources abundant, these deer don't have far to travel from food to bed.
 Good moisture during the Spring can bring about tough hunting conditions as deer will be spread out until frosts start knocking down the natural forage forcing deer onto the irrigated crop fields.